Singles Guide to Living In Panama

 Coronado, Panama

 ♥ Boquete, a mountain town about 7 hours west of Panama City, has the largest expat community outside of Panama City.
 There are daily activities including hiking, card games, trivia, painting classes, karaoke, cooking classes, photography classes, yoga, tai chi, and many charities to get involved in (like the spay and neuter clinic).
 There is also live music at multiple venues almost every night.
 There is a single women’s group called the Chicas which gets together for lunch once a month and occasionally does trips together.
+Zumba classes are a great way to meet people!
 Men can join the ROMEO (Retired Old Men Eating Out) group.

 boquete panama